ISG-UAH/sacred-templates/README.md

 # sacred-templates

-Sacred templates for ISG Machine Learning experiments.
+Sacred templates for ISG Machine Learning and experimental algorithmics experiments.

 ## Using Sacred